Mass. judge indicted, suspended for allegedly preventing ICE from detaining drug suspect

 Joseph allegedly responded, “ICE is gonna get him?
 What if we detain him?” before having the courtroom recorder turned off for a little less than a minute.

-When it was turned back on, Joseph was allegedly recorded suggesting the suspect had some property downstairs that he would have to retrieve.
+When it was turned back on, Joseph was allegedly recorded saying the suspect had some property downstairs that he would have to retrieve.

-That’s when prosecutors say Joseph had the suspect released without bail and MacGregor escorted him to lockup and then used his security access card to open the rear sally-port exit, where the defendant was able to avoid being taken into custody by the ICE agent.
+That’s when prosecutors say MacGregor escorted him to lockup and then used his security access card to open the rear sally-port exit, where the defendant was able to avoid being taken into custody by the ICE agent.

+RELATED: Healey slams indictment of Mass. judge as a ‘politically motivated attack on our state’

 MacGregor is also accused of falsely testifying before a Grand Jury that he was unaware that an ICE agent was in the building.